Dan McGrath

-Dan McGrath is an American television writer, educator and stage director.
-He is known primarily for his work as a writer/producer for several TV series including The Simpsons, Saturday Night Live, King of the Hill, Gravity Falls and Mission Hill.
+Daniel Anthony McGrath (July 20, 1964 – November 14, 2025) was an American television writer, educator and stage director.
+He is known primarily for his work as a writer/producer for several TV series including The Simpsons, Saturday Night Live, King of the Hill, Gravity Falls, and Mission Hill.

-He was nominated for an Emmy for his work on Saturday Night Live, and later won an Emmy for his work on The Simpsons.
-He was nominated for a Writers Guild Award for "Life: A Loser's Manual".
+McGrath was nominated for an Emmy for his work on Saturday Night Live, and later won an Emmy for his work on The Simpsons.
+He was nominated for a Writers Guild Award for the King of the Hill episode "Life: A Loser's Manual".

 Early life

-McGrath was raised in Brooklyn, New York, the son of Gerard McGrath, a machinist and electrician, and Eleanor McGrath, a homemaker.
-He is of Irish, Hungarian, and Scandinavian descent.
+McGrath was born on July 20, 1964, and raised in Brooklyn, New York, the son of Gerard McGrath, a machinist and electrician, and Eleanor McGrath, a homemaker.
+He was of Irish, Hungarian, and Scandinavian descent.